nOCD gets $1M seed round to help people with obsessive-compulsive disorder

 nOCD’s seed round brings its total raised, including angel funding, to $1.25 million.
 The app is currently available only on iOS, but its new funding will be used to develop a version for Android.
 The startup also plans to add more features based on user feedback, including tools that make ERP easier to understand for people who haven’t tried it before.
 It recently added Larry Trusky, who previously served as vice president of development at Allscripts and chief technology officer of Zest Health, as its new CTO and chief operating officer.

-While many self-help mental health apps have launched over the past few years, nOCD might be a precursor of the genre’s future, in which startups create resources tailormade for specific conditions.
+While many self-help mental health apps have launched over the past few years, nOCD might be a precursor of the genre’s future, in which startups create resources tailor-made for specific conditions.

 “Most mental health conditions need specific treatment, not just OCD,” says Smith.
 “It’s not unique in that sense, but the tech industry tends to condense them into one.
 Our platform treats patients in the middle of an episode.
 They hit an SOS button and get exposure and response prevention-based support.
 The whole principle is to accept uncertainty and if you can do that, obsessions and fears decrease in frequency over time.”Featured Image: Manuel Breva Colmeiro/Getty Images